Highlights From Protiviti’s 2019 Finance Trends Survey

 CFOs and finance executives are contending with a growing talent and skills challenge at a time when existing staffing models are being disrupted by numerous economic drivers, technological advancements and shifting generational expectations.

-The pace of change for organisations is continuing to accelerate, which has a significant impact on finance.
+The pace of change for organizations is continuing to accelerate, which has a significant impact on finance.
 In a do-it-yourself model, this places tremendous strain on internal staff and demands a hero mentality (i.e., heroic efforts are needed on a constant basis).

-The results of our recent global study on finance trends suggest that, in response to these trends, more CFOs and finance executives are reassessing the traditional finance labour model and associated skillsets.
-Significantly more finance organisations are leveraging relationships with managed services providers (those that deliver a blend of full-time staff, contract professionals and third-party experts) compared to traditional outsourcing arrangements.
+The results of our recent global study on finance trends suggest that, in response to these trends, more CFOs and finance executives are reassessing the traditional finance labor model and associated skillsets.
+Significantly more finance organizations are leveraging relationships with managed services providers (those that deliver a blend of full-time staff, contract professionals and third-party experts) compared to traditional outsourcing arrangements.
 Specifically, CFOs and finance leaders are deploying a range of non-full-time-equivalent resourcing approaches to staff larger portions of their tax, accounting operations, risk management, strategic finance (M&A) and treasury functions.

 In addition, the priorities in staff skills that CFOs and finance leaders identify in our global study reflect a need to access certain abilities, such as those related to leadership, change management and embracing advanced technology, along with a desire to devise new approaches to recruiting, retaining, retooling and resourcing those skills.
-They also prioritise working effectively with external partners to develop new methods of accessing and instilling new skills.
+They also prioritize working effectively with external partners to develop new methods of accessing and instilling new skills.

 - Assess the effectiveness and efficiency of current resourcing approaches in terms of their success in supporting and increasing the finance group’s agility.

-- Evaluate which combination of resourcing approaches – training and reskilling a highly skilled core of full-time staff, temporary staff sourced through long-term relationships with staffing and consulting firms that know the company, the use of contractors, etc. – are best suited to meet the finance organisation’s quickly changing and evolving talent needs.
+- Evaluate which combination of resourcing approaches – training and reskilling a highly skilled core of full-time staff, temporary staff sourced through long-term relationships with staffing and consulting firms that know the company, the use of contractors, etc. – are best suited to meet the finance organization’s quickly changing and evolving talent needs.

 Resourcing Core Finance Processes